chef/chef-web-docs/snapshots/chef_master/source/server_manage_cookbooks.rst

    * - Definitions
      - .. include:: ../../includes_definition/includes_definition_12-4.rst

-       .. warning:: Starting with chef-client 12.5, it is recommended to `build custom resources <https://docs.chef.io/custom_resources.html>`__ instead of definitions and to `migrate existing definitions to be custom resources <https://docs.chef.io/definitions.html>`__.
+       .. warning:: Starting with chef-client 12.5, it is recommended to :doc:`build custom resources <custom_resources>` instead of definitions and to :doc:`migrate existing definitions to be custom resources <definitions>`.

    * - Files
      - .. include:: ../../includes_resources/includes_resource_cookbook_file.rst